Coast Guard rescues 2 from disabled sailing vessel 43 miles off North Island, Louisiana

 A Coast Guard Air Station Houston MH-65 Dolphin helicopter crew rescues two boaters from a disabled 34-foot sailing vessel 43 miles off North Island, Louisiana, May 22, 2022.
-After Coast Guard Sector Houston-Galveston command center watchstanders received multiple digital selective calling alerts and a mayday transmission via VHF-FM Channel 16, the Dolphin crew arrived on scene with the vessel, determined the vessel's helm had stripped off during a storm and hoisted the two boaters.
-(U.S. Coast Guard photo, courtesy Air Station Houston)
+After Coast Guard Sector Houston-Galveston command center watchstanders received multiple digital selective calling alerts and a mayday transmission via VHF-FM Channel 16, the Dolphin crew arrived on scene, determined the vessel's helm had stripped off during a storm and hoisted the two boaters.
+(U.S. Coast Guard video, courtesy Air Station Houston)

 |Date Taken: